Concentrations & Focus Areas

 Students must contact the Director of Graduate Enrollment Management if they want to change concentrations (Leadership & Social Change or Advanced Clinical) and/or their focus area (Mental Health, Health Care, School Social Work, or Children, Youth, and Family Services), and must complete a petition through the Graduate College.
 The deadline to change your concentration/focus area is October 1st.
 Changes in concentrations will be accommodated on the space available.

-Learn more about each area below.
+Learn more about each area and click on the video links below.

 This focus area is designed to help students develop the knowledge and skills they need for effectively identify and address the critical needs of vulnerable and disadvantaged children, youth, and families.
 Students in this focus area will be prepared to pursue careers in direct practice, administration, research, or policy related positions with agencies focused on serving children, youth, and families.
 Such agencies are included but not limited to public and private child welfare agencies, juvenile and family courts, private foundations, and policy and research related institutions.